bmennis/explore-cgi/docs/log.md

+### 2018_07_19
+* pysster is slowing down
+* trying pysster run to max pr during grid search and focus on only positions w/ good ahmad coverage

+### 2018_07_18
+* tried pysster w/ nuc alphabet, pyrimidine vs purine, and cg vs at, and 300 nuc window, and 100 kernels. got 73% accuracy.
+Ran 14 hrs.
+* Can request 4 gpus.
+Trying to maximize precision of cgi only for next run.
+Need repeat features.

 ### 2018_07_17
-* tried pysster w/ nuc alphabet, 150 nuc window, and 20 as kernel length. got 73% accuracy
+* tried pysster w/ nuc alphabet, 150 nuc window, and 20 as kernel length. got 73% accuracy.
+Ran 3 hrs.

 ### 2018_07_13
 * no good feature combo splits cgi only from cgi and illumina